oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 <if type="Cohere">

-# Lab 1: Using Cohere Vector Embedding Models
+# Using Cohere Vector Embedding Models
 ## Introduction

 In this lab we will learn how to use the OCI generative ai Cohere embedding models with Oracle Vectors.